learn-co-curriculum/dsc-tuning-neural-networks-with-regularization/README.md

 Intuition for regularization: the weight matrices will be penalized from being too large.
 Actually, the network will be forced to almost be simplified.

-Also: e.g., the hyperbolic tangent function $\tanh x$, if $w$ is small, the activation function will be mostly operating in the linear region and not "explode" as easily.
+Also: e.g., hyperbolic tagent function tanh$x$, if $w$ is small, the activation function will be mostly operating in the linear region and not "explode" as easily.

 ## Dropout Regularization